JamieFristrom/dungeonlife/README.md

   >cd ..
   >rbxtsc
 ```
 (As long as there are no error messages you should be in good shape, but I can understand being leery.
-I actually usually use `>npx rbxtsc -w` to see that 'success' message and then hit ctrl-break to get out.)
+I actually usually use `>rbxtsc -w` to see that 'success' message and then hit ctrl-break to get out.)

 Now you need the Roblox place to actually put this code!
 Open the rbxl/DungeonLifeOpenTemplate.rbxl in Roblox and publish it.
 Go to Game Settings and enable Studio API Access.